billynewport/datasurface/docs/Datastores.md

 ## Creating a Data producer

 Lets assume there is already a team called OurTeam.
 We will add a new Datastore for the NorthWind database to it with one table or Dataset.
-We will specify that we can use CDC to ingest the data when a platform needs to.
+We will specify that we can use SQL snapshot ingestion to ingest the data when a platform needs to.

 ```python
     # Find the EU Zone